resamsel/auto-video-converter/README.md

 ## Example Usage

-Uses fswatch to monitor file changes in the photos library.
+Uses **fswatch** to monitor file changes in the photos library.
 With every import of a video into the Mac Photos app, avconv will try to determine whether or not this video file needs a conversion.
 This command can be started as a background process.

 ```
 fswatch ~/Pictures/Photos\ Library.photoslibrary | avconv
 ```

+## Next

+* Configuration (codec, conversion determination, ...)
+* Requirements through setup.py (https://github.com/senko/python-video-converter)